-- Disciplines to organize and sub disciplines if applicable: - Date on CISM calendar - Invitation file (to be sent 6 months prior the event) - Appoint key Personnel for Logistics and for national technical aspects of the race - Contact National Federation & PCSC - Determine key aspects in a technical/program guide for the race.
-This guide will cover all details of organization, and at minimum: - o mention of the fact that the race will be run under UCI and CISM regulations; - where applicable, the local anti-doping legislation which will be applicable in addition to the CISM's anti-doping regulations; - the categories of riders; - o the opening hours of the race headquarters; - the venue and time for the confirmation of starters and the distribution of identification numbers; - the venue and time of the sports directors' meeting; - the exact location of race headquarters, the testing station for anti-doping tests; - o the frequency used for radio-tour; - o the finishing time limits; - awards ceremony procedures; - the procedures for applying the times recorded during team time trial stages to individual classifications; - o the presence of the neutral support service via motorcycle, if any; - feeding points, if any, during time trial events or stages and the relevant procedures; - the criteria used to determine the starting order of a time trial event or prologue; the criteria shall determine the order of teams; each team shall determine the starting order of its riders. - a description of the course or the stages with profile (profile if necessary), distances, feeding points and, where applicable, circuits; - o obstacles on the course (tunnels, rail road crossings, danger points, etc.); - a detailed route and the schedule anticipated; - o intermediate sprints, - exact start and finish points; - o the list of hospitals contacted by the organizer in order to receive any injured - o VIP area - Opening and closing ceremony - Cultural moment, if applicable - o .....
+- Disciplines to organize and sub disciplines if applicable - Date on CISM, UCI and National Federation calendar - Invitation file (to be sent 6 months prior the event) - Appoint key Personnel for Logistics and for national technical aspects of the race - Contact National Federation & PCSC - Determine key aspects in a technical/program guide for the race.
+This guide will cover all details of organization, and at minimum: - o mention of the fact that the race will be run under UCI and CISM regulations; - where applicable, the local anti-doping legislation which will be applicable in addition to the CISM's anti-doping regulations; - the categories of riders; - o the opening hours of the race headquarters; - the venue and time for the confirmation of starters and the distribution of identification numbers; - o the venue and time of the sports directors' meeting; - the exact location of race headquarters, the testing station for anti-doping tests; - the frequency used for radio-tour; - the finishing time limits; - o awards ceremony procedures; - o prices and jersey (s) for the riders; - the procedures for applying the times recorded during team time trial stages to individual classifications; - o the presence of the neutral support service via motorcycle, if any; - feeding points, if any, during time trial events or stages and the relevant procedures; - the criteria used to determine the starting order of a time trial event or prologue; the criteria shall determine the order of teams; each team shall determine the starting order of its riders. - a description of the course or the stages with profile (profile if necessary), distances, feeding points and, where applicable, circuits; - o obstacles on the course (tunnels, rail road crossings, danger points, etc.); - o a detailed route and the schedule anticipated; - o intermediate sprints, - o exact start and finish points; - \circ the list of hospitals contacted by the organizer in order to receive any injured - o VIP area - o At least one VIP car in the Road Race - o Opening and closing ceremony - Cultural moment, if applicable......